rahataid/rahat-project-aa/README.md

    ```bash
    # Seed all data
    pnpm seed:all

    # Or seed specific components
    pnpm seed:aa
    pnpm seed:stellar
    ```
+   See [docs/seed-scripts.md](./docs/seed-scripts.md) for a full list of seed scripts, their settings keys, and required environment variables.

 ## Running the Application